 If you might publish your package, consider creating an example file with one of the following names:

-When you publish a package that contains one of the above files,
+When you publish a package that contains one or more of the above files,

-the pub site creates an Example tab to display that file.
+the pub.dev site creates an Example tab to display the first file it finds

 Internal tools and scripts